Mten03/Mten03/README.md

 ### Hello, I'm Mitam! 👋

-I am currently self learning web development.
+I am currently self teaching web development.
 I am working on enhancing my knowledge in JavaScript, HTML, and CSS.
 I will learn Typscript later down the road as well.
 I am hoping to work on more projects and build a strong portfolio, so that I can eventually land my first entry-level job.
 A fun fact about me would be that I love to spend my free time at the grocery store and in the kitchen trying out new recipes!
 <!--
 **Mten03/Mten03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.